Exploring the captivating island of Zanzibar

 Sand Bank Picnic

-After the snorkeling, we were dropped off on a small Sand Bank where we had a delicious seafood lunch, with fresh seafood and all the different fruits.
+After the snorkeling, we were dropped off on a small sandbank where we had a delicious seafood lunch, with fresh seafood and all the different fruits.
 After lunch, there was time to relax on the beach or explore the underwater life surrounding the sandbank.

 Princess Salme Trip

-We didn’t do this excursion but I still want to mention it.
+We didn’t do this excursion, but I still want to mention it.
 Princess Salme was an Arabian princess who sent shockwaves through Zanzibar when she taught herself to write, conspired to overthrow her brother, fell pregnant, and eloped to Germany with a young merchant.
-On this trip, guests follow her life from Mtoni Marine, where she was born, to Marhubi Palace which was built by Sultan Barghash, Salme’s brother.
+On this trip, the guests follow her life from Mtoni Marine, where she was born, to Marhubi Palace, which was built by Sultan Barghash, Salme’s brother.
 The tour ends at the Palace Museum, where a room has been dedicated to Salme’s life and writings.

 Prison Island Trip